todoubled/product-filter-proxy/README.md

 ### Known Limitations

 As the product catalog size grows, this will become a performance bottleneck.
-It won't be sufficient to just store it in memory and some other form of persistence will be necessary.
+Iterating through every product for filtering will take too long and it won't be sufficient to just store the whole product catalog in memory.
+Some other form of persistence and querying will be necessary.

 Given more scale, time and dependencies, I'd suggest deploying ElasticSearch to cache the API responses with a webhook for sycing product catalog changes or at the very least a cronjob to refresh the catalog on a schedule via the API.